 TIP: Tự Đức, Minh Mạng, and Khải Định tombs see the highest number of visitors, whereas you’ll likely have the Gia Long, Thiệu Trị, Dục Đức, and Đồng Khánh tombs to yourself.

 Morning – Enjoy a later start this morning.
 After breakfast at your hotel, strike out to find the Bảo Quốc Pagoda.
 This 17th-century pagoda has seen many changes over time, but is still an active place of worship.
-After checking out the pagoda, have a stroll through Bến Ngự Market, poke your head into Phủ Cam church, or stop for a mid-morning coffee at hip Nghĩa Cafe.
+After checking out the pagoda, stroll down the leafy canal to Bến Ngự Market, poke your head into Phủ Cam church, or stop for a mid-morning coffee at hip Nghĩa Cafe.

 Newly re-energized, you'll want to spend the rest of your morning at the must-see An Định Palace, a stunning royal residence built towards the end of the Nguyen Dynasty.
 If you’re without a guide you can hire one at the entrance on Nguyễn Huệ street.

 Afternoon – After resting for lunch, it’s time to explore Kim Long, a garden house district north of the river.
-You’re best off exploring this area on a bicycle as it’s a wonderful opportunity to absorb Hue’s quiet atmosphere.
+You’re best off exploring this area by foot, bicycle or cyclo as it’s a wonderful opportunity to absorb Hue’s quiet atmosphere.
 Allow yourself to get lost down the winding countryside lanes but keep an eye open for the historic garden houses, all of which have signposts.
 If there’s a sign, assume you can enter no matter how private the house seems.
 Some are ticketed with English-speaking owners, others are simply ancient homes now open to the public.

 TIP: Cung Đàn Xưa Café is a charming French-style garden house selling deliciously sharp passionfruit juices and good local coffee -- when it's open.
 If you’re lucky, the English-speaking owner will proudly show you around his tidy garden.